gmc-code/PC-algorithms/docs/flowcharts/flowcharts_selection2.rst

             .. tab-item:: Q1

-                Use the pseducode to add the missing text to the flowchart.
+                Use the pseudocode to add the missing text to the flowchart.

                 .. image:: drawio_files/selection/jumper_or_not.png
                     :scale: 60 %